All Episodes

 If you let them make you, they can break you.

-And if you try, if you're a Republican and You try to cultivate media love and support, they're eventually going to turn on you because you are not them.
+And if you try, if you're a Republican and you try to cultivate media love and support, they're eventually going to turn on you because you are not them.

 You are not a Democrat.

-No matter what you do, you got an R next to your name on a ballot.
+You got an R next to your name on a ballot.

 You are going down.